 If your spine is dislocated or subluxated, the discs and nerves between the vertebrae will be out of place and the normal function of your back will be disrupted.
 However, some people might not even notice that they have subluxations because they don’t feel any pain.
 If the problem goes unnoticed, it can lead to degeneration in your spine, which can also result in more serious issues.
-Bone spurs, nerve compression, degenerative disc disease, and arthritis are a few among the many problems that you could experience.
+Bone spurs, nerve compression, pinched nerves, degenerative disc disease, and arthritis are a few among the many problems that you could experience.

 What Causes Spinal Degeneration?